jabernat/EasyMoney/README.md

 A stock market simulator for testing and evaluating automated trading algorithms.

+EasyMoney was written by Erik Anderson and Erik Anderson alone.

 Source code is formatted according to the [PEP 8 Style Guide for Python Code]( https://www.python.org/dev/peps/pep-0008/ ).
 Comment docstrings are formatted according to the [PEP 257 Docstring Conventions](